dotnet/docs-maui/docs/fundamentals/data-binding/binding-mode.md

 </ContentPage>
 ```

-In this example, the `Label` is the data-binding source, and the <xref:Microsoft.Maui.Controls.Slider> is the target.
-The binding references the `Opacity` property of the `Label`, which has a default value of 1.
-Therefore, the <xref:Microsoft.Maui.Controls.Slider> is initialized to the value 1 from the initial `Opacity` value of `Label`.
+In this example, the <xref:Microsoft.Maui.Controls.Label> is the data-binding source, and the <xref:Microsoft.Maui.Controls.Slider> is the target.
+The binding references the `Opacity` property of the <xref:Microsoft.Maui.Controls.Label>, which has a default value of 1.
+Therefore, the <xref:Microsoft.Maui.Controls.Slider> is initialized to the value 1 from the initial `Opacity` value of <xref:Microsoft.Maui.Controls.Label>.
 This is shown in the following screenshot:

 :::image type="content" source="media/binding-mode/reversebinding.png" alt-text="Reverse binding.":::